aditya-dev40/django-blog-mini-project/README.md

-# django-blog-mini-project

-Django Blog Mini Project

-This is a mini blog application built while learning Django fundamentals.
-The project focuses on understanding core Django concepts such as authentication, models, forms, file uploads, and template rendering.

-Features

-User registration, login, and logout using Django’s built-in authentication system

-Auth-protected post creation (only logged-in users can create posts)

-Blog posts with title, body, slug, author, date, and banner image

-Image upload support using Django media files

-Post listing and individual post detail pages

-Clean URL routing with slugs

-Form validation using Django ModelForms

-Template inheritance and reusable layouts

-Static file styling with custom CSS

-Concepts Practiced

-Django views, models, and URL routing

-Authentication & authorization (login_required)

-Django forms and ModelForms

-File uploads (MEDIA files)

-Template inheritance and context rendering

-CSRF protection

-Basic CRUD workflow

-Notes

-Static and media files are served only in development (DEBUG=True)

-This project is intended for learning purposes and is not production-ready
+# Django Blog Mini Project

+A Django-based mini blog application built as a learning project to understand core Django concepts such as authentication, models, forms, media handling, and template rendering.

+---

+## 🚀 Features

+- User registration, login, and logout using Django’s built-in authentication system
+- Auth-protected post creation (only logged-in users can create posts)
+- Blog posts with title, body, slug, author, date, and banner image
+- Image upload support using Django media files
+- Post listing and individual post detail pages
+- Clean, readable URLs using slug-based routing
+- Form validation using Django ModelForms
+- Template inheritance for reusable layouts
+- Custom styling using static CSS files

+---

+## 🛠 Tech Stack

+- **Backend:** Django
+- **Frontend:** HTML, CSS (Django Templates)
+- **Database:** SQLite
+- **Authentication:** Django Auth System

+---

+## 📚 Concepts Practiced

+- Django models, views, and URL routing
+- User authentication and authorization (`login_required`)
+- Django forms and ModelForms
+- File uploads (MEDIA files)
+- Template inheritance and context rendering
+- CSRF protection
+- Basic CRUD operations

+---

+## ⚠️ Notes

+- Static and media files are served only in development (`DEBUG = True`)
+- This project is intended for learning purposes and is not production-ready

+---

+## 📌 Future Improvements

+- Auto-generate unique slugs from post titles
+- Add edit and delete functionality for posts
+- Improve UI and responsive design
+- Deploy the application

+---